desterhuizen/desterhuizen.github.io/_posts/2021-10-20-hacktivity-ctf-mobile.md

 ```

-We can see the code has a max length of 4 and we call ("./400.js").decrypt(code) to decode the key, lets brute force this.
+We can see the code has a max length of 4 and we call ("./400.js").decrypt(code) to decrypt the key.

 Lets have a look at 400.js
 ```
 cat 400.js
 const module401 = require('@babel/runtime/helpers/interopRequireDefault')(require('./401'));

 const n = 'cccccccccccccccccccccccccccccccccccccccccccccccccccc';